-However, PC’s with RollBack Rx (the PC time machine) on them are different.
-If a PC is infected with a ransomware, simply powering down the machine, disconnecting it from all networks, and rebooting it and going into the RollBack Rx subconsole will let the user choose a clean, older snapshot to boot into and have their PC back online and safe again.
+However, PCs with RollBack Rx (the PC time machine) on them are different.
+If a PC is infected with ransomware, simply powering down the machine, disconnecting it from all networks, and rebooting it, and going into the RollBack Rx subconsole will let the user choose a clean, older snapshot to boot into and have their PC back online and safe again.

 But this idea doesn’t sit well with many IT admins.
 Why?
 Because it defies conventional wisdom, and it feels too easy.
 Allow me to explain.

-If a machine is infected with a ransomware, more often than not the advice offered is that that machine needs to be nuked from orbit.
-You don’t want to chance having any leftovers from a nasty ransomware and have it infect more machines, so most likely you’ll put on your shades and blast away.
+If a machine is infected with ransomware, more often than not the advice offered is that that machine needs to be nuked from orbit.
+You don’t want to chance to have any leftovers from nasty ransomware and have it infect more machines, so most likely you’ll put on your shades and blast away.

-Each snapshot RollBack Rx takes exists independently of each other on the sector-level of the harddrive, and then is encrypted by our instant recovery software.
-This part is perhaps the most important, because to understand that the software at this point exists entirely outside of Windows is what protects it.
+Each snapshot RollBack Rx takes exists independently of each other on the sector-level of the hard drive and then is encrypted by our instant recovery software.
+This part is perhaps the most important because understanding that the software at this point exists entirely outside of Windows is what protects it.

-To this day all ransomwares that exist are Windows-level viruses.
-They work only on the file level of the OS, and therefore do not touch the sectors of the harddrive.
+To this day all ransomware that exists is Windows-level viruses.
+They work only on the file level of the OS, and therefore do not touch the sectors of the hard drive.
 And why would they?
 There’s nothing specific that can be written in a code to attack particular sectors that would benefit the criminal.

 This means that RollBack Rx snapshots are not touched by the virus, and therefore any malicious encryption code that would attempt to run on it.
 If someone were to have a major Crypto-whathaveyou infection on their machine, simply reverting to an older snapshot is quick and entirely safe.
 It’s that simple.

-This part is often the most uncomfortable to believe, since it almost sounds like a snake oil pitch.
-“Come over here and find the software that won’t be beat!
+This part is often the most uncomfortable to believe since it almost sounds like a snake-oil pitch.
+“Come over here and find the software that won’t be beaten!
 Ransomware!
 Malware!
 It doesn’t matter!
 You’ll be safe no matter what!”